 –Public Citizen’s essay competition, which awards $5000 to the top essay, regardless of where the students is working.

-–Public Interest Law Initiative (PILI) offer stipends of up to $5500 for students working in public interest positions in Illinois and predominantly in Chicago.
+-The Public Interest Law Initiative (PILI) offers stipends of up to $6000 for students working in public interest positions in Illinois and predominantly in Chicago.
 These get allocated fast so if you’re interested, apply this week.

 …and many more.
 If you are planning to work in an unpaid position this summer, be sure to check out this list.
 It is by far the best summer funding resource out there.